allixender/some-docs/notes/index.rst

 About me
 ========

-I am a junior scientist working at GNS Science, New Zealand, as a Hydrological Spatial Systems Analyst.
+I am a junior scientist workingas a Hydrological Spatial Systems Analyst.
-My current field of work includes standards-based web-services for groundwater data sharing, processing and 3D/4D interactive geoscientific visualisation for a national groundwater research programme in New Zealand, where I develop an online data platform.
+My current field of work includes standards-based web-services for groundwater data sharing, processing and 3D/4D interactive geoscientific visualisation for a groundwater research programme, where I develop an online data platform.

 My research interests ([*]_, [*]_)lie in distributed computing under the premise of reliable data security, integrity and privacy/IP.
 I don't exactly fit into one of the desired core aspects of either Earth Sciences, Computer Sciences or GI Science,